-1pMobile offers the UK's cheapest Pay As You Go tariff where calls to UK landlines and mobiles are 1p a minute, texts to UK numbers are 1p each, and data is 1p a MB.
-In addition to the standard flat rate tariff, there are optional 30-day data boosts (add-ons) available – 500MB for £4, 1GB for £6, 2GB for £10 and 4GB for £15.
+1pMobile offers the UK's cheapest tariff, where calls to UK landlines and mobiles are 1p a minute, texts to UK numbers are 1p each, and data is 1p a MB.
+In addition to the standard flat rate tariff, there are optional 30-day data boosts (add-ons) available – 500MB for £4, 1GB for £6, 2GB for £10, 4GB for £15 and 10GB for £25.
 These can be added either as a one-off or be set to automatically occur every 30 days.

 You join for just £10 and your credit will never expire, provided you keep your account active.
 To keep your account active, you must top-up at least once every 120 days.
-There are no minimum spend or usage requirements.
+There are no minimum spend or usage requirements, but you must top up at least once every 120 days.
 Top-ups start from £10.
 For more information, visit our home page.

 We use the EE network to provide you with your mobile service, so you should receive great coverage.
 Currently, EE’s 4G network reaches 97% population coverage of the UK and 67% geographic coverage.
 EE’s 2G coverage currently reaches 99% of the UK population while 3G reaches 98%.
 To see the level of coverage in a particular area, visit our Coverage checker page.

 You join 1pMobile via our website by visiting the Get your free SIM page.
 This will automatically set up an online account for you.
 When you join you will pay £10 to initially add credit to your account and we will send you a free SIM card.
+Each SIM has a new phone number.
 1pMobile is not available in stores.

 We accept Visa, MasterCard and PayPal as methods of payment.